Customers dashboard in commercial marketplace analytics

 - The month column represents the count of customers stacked by new, existing, and churned customers.

-- The churned customer count is displayed on the negative direction of Y Axis.
+- The churned customer count is displayed on the negative direction of the X-Axis.

-- You can select specific legend items to displayed more detailed views.
-For example, select new customers from the legend to only display new customers.
+- You can select specific legend items to display more detailed views.
+For example, select new customers from the legend to display only new customers.

-- Hovering over a column of the chart will display details for only that month.
+- Hovering over a column in the chart displays details for that month only.

-- The Leader board presents details of the top 50 customers ranked by order count.
-After selecting a customer, the details of the customer are presented in sections 2, 3, and 4 of this leader board.
+- The Leader board presents details of the customers ranked by order count.
+After selecting a customer, the customer details are presented in the adjoining “Details”, “Orders by SKUs” and “SKUs by Seats” sections.

 - The Customer profile details are displayed in this space when publishers are logged in with an owner role.
 If publishers are logged in with a contributor role, the details in this section will not be available.

-- The Orders by plans donut chart displays the breakdown of orders purchased for plans.
-The top five plans with the highest order count are displayed, while the rest of the orders are grouped under 'rest all'.
+- The Normalized usage by Offers donut chart displays the breakdown of usage consumed by the offers.
+The top five plans with the highest usage count are displayed, while the rest of the offers are grouped under Rest All.

-- The Seats by plans donut chart displays the breakdown of seats ordered for plans.
-The top five plans with the highest seats are displayed, while the rest of the orders are grouped under rest all.
+- The Normalized usage by VM Size(s) donut chart displays the breakdown of usage consumed by different VM Size(s).
+The top five VM Sizes with the highest normalized usage are displayed, while the rest of the usage is grouped under Rest All.

 The Orders/usage by customer type chart displays the number of orders, normalized usage, and raw usage hours split between new customers and existing customers; based on the selection of orders, normalized, and raw usage respectively in the chart.